Firefox Add-Ons

 I use this more for the zoom features rather than the text/background color-changing features.

-For the latter, I usually prefer Stylish, since it's more flexible, more effective in universally eliminating abhorrent backgrounds (if you use the right CSS code), quicker to turn on if you have some custom styles already made (or downloaded) and ready to use, and Stylish doesn't lose your settings if you temporarily turn them off.
+For the latter, I usually prefer Stylish, since it's more flexible, more effective in universally eliminating abhorrent backgrounds (if you use the right CSS code), quicker to turn on if you have some custom styles already made (or downloaded), and Stylish doesn't lose your settings if you temporarily turn them off.

 Home Page: http://userstyles.org/ Help Pages: http://userstyles.org/help

-The web is blighted with way too many web pages with horrible bright white backgrounds or other excessively bright colors - and thanks to Stylish, I don't have to look at them.
+The web is blighted with way too many web pages with horrible bright white backgrounds or other excessively bright colors - and thanks to Stylish, I don't have to be annoyed by them.

 Apollia's Favorite Stylish Style v1.0